shadowbq/matrix.dot.files/docs/README.git.md

 ### Proxy Clear

+`git proxyclear` - Nuke proxy settings

 Clearing any proxy settings that may be attached to the current checked out repo.

 ### Others

-md-toc-creator - Markdown Table of Contents Creations script.
+`git md-toc-creator` - Markdown Table of Contents Creations script.

 ## Secrets